 Captured and taken before the Revolutionary Tribunal, Corday received a sentence of death, and, on the appointed day, at the appointed time, she took the preparations for her death in stride.
 She was said to be consumed by serenity and completely composed.
 She was dressed in “the red chemise of the condemned,” and the executioner cut her hair and bound her hands behind her back.
 According to some witnesses, the red chemise had the effect of enhancing her wondrous beauty, and it supposedly caused one man to become so entranced, he followed her straight to the scaffolding.
 He also later declared a monument should be erected to her “with the inscription — ‘Greater than Brutus‘” and for that, he also become a victim of the guillotine.

 One other oft told tale about Corday’s execution is what happened after her decapitation.
 Reports indicate that a carpenter who worked on the guillotine named Legros lifted Corday’s head from the basket the moment it fell and “undeterred by the smile of content[ment] on the beautiful dead face, struck it repeatedly with his open hand.”
 (At that time many people believed that for a short time after a beheading, the beheaded person retained consciousness.)
 Witnesses claimed Legros’s slap produced an expression of “unequivocal indignation” upon Corday’s face.
 But Legros’s actions were not approved by the crowd, and, in fact, the Revolutionary Tribunal imprisoned Legros for a short time for his actions, deeming them as inappropriate.
 For more on Corday’s head after her execution, click here.

 As for Marat’s legacy and the appropriateness of his death, it all depended on party affiliation.
 The Montagnards, a radical group that vehemently opposed the Girondins, were appalled at Corday’s actions and “sought to cover her name with opprobrium.”
 Royalists looked upon Corday as a martyr, while the Girondins found her deed heroic but also “deprecated the useless crime.”
 In the end, Corday’s actions did nothing to help the Girondin cause, and, some people asserted her act hastened the Girondins’ fall and did nothing to stop the Jacobins or the Terror.

-- Alstine, Jeannette Van, Charlotte Corday, 1890
+- Alstine, Jeannette Van, Charlotte Corday, 1890, p.
+181.

-- “Charlotte Corday,” in Staffordshire Advertiser, 14 August 1847
+- “Charlotte Corday,” in Staffordshire Advertiser, 14 August 1847, p.
+4.